 Historical and Folklore Museum of Heraklion: It exhibits objects from the early Christian times until the Second World War.
 There is a collection of ceramics and sculptures, personal items that belonged to the Cretan author Nikos Kazantzakis and paintings by the famous Cretan artist, El Greco.

-Museum of Natural History: A museum with collections of different interest.
+Museum of Natural History: A museum with collections for different interests.
 Particularly appealing for kids as it exhibits an impressive Deinotherium giganteum, found near Sitia.
 Another thing that fascinates children and adults is the earthquake simulator.
 It lets you experience a real earthquake situation in a safe environment.

 Museum of Nikos Kazantzakis: This museum preserves the works of Nikos Kazantzakis (author of the famous Zorba).
 There are personal letters, manuscripts, photographs, and first editions of his books.
 A valuable presentation of the life and ideas of the brilliant writer and his impact on modern literature.